 Set out all stems and wreath on a space it’s okay to use hot glue on.
 Turn on and warm up hot glue gun.
 While gun is warming, cut all flowers and greenery short to work into the wreath.

-Once all flowers and greens are cut, start by placing the pumpkins onto wreath first.
+Once all flowers and greens are cut, start by placing the pumpkins onto the wreath first.
 Once pumpkins are on, place flowers around pumpkins.

 After you’ve placed all the floral and pumpkins on, you’re ready to start adding in the greenery sticks.